 Dave Penton, president of Fluid Dynamics Pool and Spa in Fullerton, California, says his company lost a customer service representative who was the clients’ primary contact.
 However, with a plan already in place for customers to contact their office manager if the customer service rep was unavailable, the transition was fairly seamless.

 “We had two ways for everybody to communicate,” he says.
 “Everybody was accustomed to dealing with [our office manager] when everybody else was too busy.”

 Penton also got rid of voicemail and uses delayed call forwarding or busy transfer, which is when calls are forwarded to another line when there is no answer on a line dialed.
 When Penton doesn’t answer, his calls go to the office manager so his voicemail box doesn’t fill up, which could result in a customer not getting a call back.

-Kelly Skelton, director of marketing at SSG Pools in North Billerica, Massachusetts, says there’s a big difference between a client being kept in the loop and not feeling happy with how their build is going, versus someone who has been kept in the dark.
+Kelly Skelton, director of marketing at SSG Pools in North Billerica, Massachusetts, and co-founder and head of content for Backyard Assist, says there’s a big difference between a client being kept in the loop and not feeling happy with how their build is going, versus someone who has been kept in the dark.